-- Use technology (the Internet, web conferencing, and/or audio conferencing) to deliver materials and instructions to students. - Instruction includes regular and substantive interaction between students and the instructor. - o Regular the interaction occurs at least once weekly - Substantive the interaction is of an academic nature (relating to course content, not just related to course procedures and logistics) - Interaction is initiated by the instructor on a regular basis. - The DOE defines Substantive Interaction as engaging students in teaching, learning and assessment, consistent with course content, and also includes at least two of the following characteristics: - Providing direct instruction - Assessing or providing feedback on a student's coursework - Providing information or responding to questions about the content of a course
+- Use technology (the Internet, web conferencing, and/or audio conferencing) to deliver materials and instructions to students. - Instruction includes regular and substantive interaction between students and instructor. - ► Regular the interaction occurs at least once weekly - Substantive the interaction is of an academic nature (relating to course content, not just related to course procedures and logistics) - Interaction is initiated by the instructor on a regular basis.

-- Facilitating a group discussion regarding the content of a course - Other instructional activities as approved by the institution's accrediting agency Distance Education Courses are eligible for federal financial aid.
+- The ED defines Substantive Interaction as engaging students in teaching, learning and assessment consistent with course content and with at least two of the following characteristics: - ► Providing direct instruction; - Assessing or providing feedback on a student's coursework; - ▶ Providing information or responding to questions regarding course content; - ► Facilitating a group discussion regarding course content and/or - ► Other instructional activities as approved by the institution's accrediting agency.

+Distance Education Courses are eligible for federal financial aid.